sara-sabr/ITStrategy/_pages/en/capabilities.md

 #### Recommendations

-To improve the developer productivity and improve deployment outcomes, the following are recommendations to make **architectural improvement**:
+Based on the [DORA DevOps capabilities guides](https://cloud.google.com/solutions/devops/capabilities), the following recommendations can improve the developer productivity, deployment outcomes and overall **architecture**:

 - **Evolutionary architecture**.
 An iterative approach to improving the design of your enterprise system.
 This will lead successful products and services to re-architect during their lifecycle due to the changing requirements placed on them.